-Languages (Japanese)
+Languages (Chinese)

 The study of at least 100 hours in one language, to be completed over one continuous 12-month period, is a mandatory requirement for eligibility for the award of the Record of School Achievement.
 The 100-hour course must cover the Stage 4 outcomes and content of the chosen language syllabus, and must be studied between Years 7-10, but preferably in Years 7-8.
+Willyama High School completes the mandatory 100-hour language study in Year 7.